isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-trap-raccoons/index.md

 ###  5. Fix the Racoon Cage Securely

 Lastly, by any possible way, ensure you fix the raccoon cage securely.
 But why?
-Well, raccoons are relatively heavy weighting anything from 5
+Well, raccoons are relatively heavy weighting anything from 5-25 kg.
-- 25 kg.

 Therefore, with some simple manoeuvres, the wild animals can flip the cage and flee.
 Further, fixing the cage properly avoid cases where the raccoon would tilt the cage and easily pick the bait.

 ##  **Sources**

-1. [Trap
-- Vaccinate
-- Release Program to Control Raccoon Rabies. ..
+1. [Trap-Vaccinate-Release Program to Control Raccoon Rabies. .. - NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3376792/)2.
-- NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3376792/)2.
 [Best Management Practices for Trapping Raccoons in the United States](https://www.dec.ny.gov/docs/wildlife_pdf/trapbmpsraccoon.pdf)3.
 Trapping Nuisance Wildlife Purdue Extension Forestry & Natural